StefanScott/urweb-queryX1-dyn/README.md

 would both be somewhat "longer", involving an initial `rpc` call (to write the data on the server).

-Summarizing, there are two difference between the present example [`queryX1dyn`](https://github.com/StefanScott/urweb-queryX1-dyn) and the Batch and Increment demos:
+Summarizing, there are two differences between the present example [`queryX1dyn`](https://github.com/StefanScott/urweb-queryX1-dyn) and the Batch and Increment demos:

 - the `<ctextbox>` does *not* have an `on_` event (since, as the previous minimal example [urweb-cselect-echo](https://github.com/StefanScott/urweb-cselect-echo) demonstrates, in the case of a `<ctextbox>` the source updates the signal *automatically*, with no need for, eg, an `onkeyup` event); and

-- the `<ctextbox>` in the present example does *not* perform an `rpc` call (since I believe this is unnecessary, because data is only *read* from the server-side, not *written*).
+- the `<ctextbox>` in the present example does *not* perform an `rpc` call (since I believe this is unnecessary, because data is only *read from* the server-side, not *written to* the server-side).

 <a id="compile_error">**Compile error message `Have: xml` vs `Need: transaction`:**</a>